MYTH #1: IT’S TOO EXPENSIVE

 Don’t count on it.
 Some of our concerts sell out quickly.
 And we are in the process of creating a season ticket because we know that happy season ticket holders renew their seats year after year, making it difficult to get good seats at the last minute.

-TWSO is absolutely – that’s our community Orchestra.
-And so is United Youth Orchestra which is made up largely of teens.
-Opus Orchestra has contracted musicians who are all accomplished professionals.
+TWSO is absolutely – that’s our community orchestra.
+And so is YOW which is made up largely of teens.
+OCT Ensemble has contracted musicians who are all accomplished professionals.
 Most live and work in our community, teaching music and playing with other ensembles.
 And all three orchestras are bursting with passionate, talented, committed musicians whatever their playing level.

 MYTH #10: I WON’T BE ABLE TO SOCIALIZE WITH FRIENDS

 Come early or stay late and make an evening of it and have dinner with friends.
 A concert is a great excuse to have an uplifting experience with a friend or a romantic evening with that special someone.

 Sorted?
 Book a ticket now, we know you want to!